manual

 evan balster

-project lead, research & development, additional design
+project lead, research & development, design

 elizabeth kumaki